 Non-Nicotine Prescription Medications

-While effective, varenicline can cause serious side effects such as mood changes, suicidal thoughts, and cardiovascular events.
-It’s important to monitor for these symptoms and consult a healthcare provider if they occur.
-Common side effects include nausea and insomnia, which can be managed with proper dosage and timing.
+While effective, varenicline can cause side effects including nausea, vivid dreams, and mood changes.
+In some cases, more serious side effects such as significant mood changes have been reported — it is important to monitor for these and consult your healthcare provider if they occur.
+Nausea and insomnia are the most common side effects and can often be managed with proper dosage and timing.

-This is an antidepressant that can also help reduce nicotine cravings and withdrawal symptoms.
-Side effects may include dry mouth, insomnia, and mood changes.
-Bupropion is also taken as a pill and requires a prescription.
+Bupropion is an antidepressant that can also help reduce nicotine cravings and withdrawal symptoms.
+It is taken as a tablet and requires a valid prescription from a GP or authorised prescriber in Australia, dispensed through a registered pharmacy.

-Bupropion also carries risks of mood changes and should not be used by individuals with a history of seizures.
-It’s crucial to discuss potential interactions with other medications with a healthcare provider.
-Side effects like dry mouth and insomnia are common but generally manageable.
+Bupropion carries a risk of mood changes and should not be used by individuals with a history of seizures.
+It is important to discuss potential interactions with other medications with your healthcare provider before starting treatment.
+Common side effects include dry mouth and insomnia, which are generally manageable.

 General Safety Considerations